What is MobiPionier?

 Innovative mobility solutions for events

 You will gain access to new, flexible mobility options that will make your everyday life more convenient and sustainable.
-And by taking part, you will help to develop solutions for the Munich metropolitan region.
+And by participating, you will help us develop tailor-made offers for the Munich metropolitan region.

-The project is open to anyone who is curious about new forms of mobility and wants to help shape the future, commuters, students, families or senior citizens.
-Further information on project participation will follow shortly.
+The project is open to anyone who is curious about new forms of mobility and wants to help shape the future.
+Commuters, students, families, and seniors.
+You can find out about the latest news on this website.

-No, it's not about bans, but about new alternatives.
-You decide for yourself when to switch to bus, train, bike or sharing services.
-MobiPionier offers more freedom and less dependence on the car, without any compulsion.
+No!
+It's not about prohibitions, but about new alternatives.
+You decide for yourself when you switch to buses, trains, bicycles, or shared mobility services.
+MobiPionier offers more freedom and less dependence on cars, without any coercion.

-The protection of participants' personal data is a top priority for us.
-All data collected is anonymized and used exclusively for research purposes.
-The data protection regulations are strictly adhered to
+The protection of participants' personal data is our highest priority.
+All collected data will be anonymized and used exclusively for research purposes.
+These will be strictly adhered to.

 Experienced partners from science, administration, business and society work together in MobiPionier under the leadership of the Technical University of Munich.